-The low pay of early childhood educators is driven in large part by the fact that their salaries are paid out of tuition paid by families, or by subsidy rates that are inadequate to provide a living wage.
+The low pay of early care and education professionals is driven in large part by the fact that their salaries are paid out of tuition paid by families, or by subsidy rates that are inadequate to provide a living wage.
 The margins in the child care business are very narrow and this sector of the education workforce is currently subsidizing the true costs of care with their low wages.